kpraveenkumar19/FlutterAIapplication/README.md

-# An AI flutter based application
+# An AI flutter application